gatheringhallstudios/MHWorldData/README.md

 - Quest list.
 Not really useful all on its own but leads into unlock conditions.
 - Unlock conditions for special items like mantles, and base camps, including deliveries.
 - Weapon motion value data
+- A refactor to schema validation to allow multi-stage validation.
+There are certain validations that we'd love to skip during merge routines but perform during database building.
+Right now we lack that degree of control and we need to add dummy data or not validate at all.

 ## Data Structure
 The data files in [source_data/](https://github.com/gatheringhallstudios/MHWorldData/tree/master/source_data) are used to build the final SQL file.
 The project is in the middle of a conversion from JSON to CSV, so some files are still JSON.